Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
 ## Changes in SkuAudioData fast de r2
-- This is just a faster version of the audiodata file for German with 225% speed.
-To use it, either delete the old SkuAudioData folder or rename it.
-Then add this SkuAudioData_fast_de folder to Addons as usual.
-You can't use both, SkuAudioData and SkuAudioData_fast_de, at the same time.
+- This is faster version of the audiodata file for German with 225% speed.
+To use it just add this SkuAudioData_fast_de folder instead of SkuAudioData to Addons as usual.

 ## Changes in SkuAudioData r37
 - Added 6.5k new audio files for missing German words.